Anna Seward: Education and career

-Anna was a precocious, sensitive redhead, who showed a bent for learning from early childhood.
+Anna showed a bent for learning from early childhood.
 Canon Seward, author of The Female Right to Literature (1748), held progressive views on female education.
 Encouraged by her father, Anna was said to be able to recite works of Milton by the age of three.

 Her gift for writing was clear at the age of seven, when the family moved to Lichfield.
 The family home in the Bishop's Palace became the centre of a literary circle that included Erasmus Darwin, Samuel Johnson and James Boswell, where Anna was encouraged to join in, as she later relates.
 Canon Seward's (if not his wife's) attitudes to educating girls was progressive for the time, but not excessively so.
 He was a poet himself, yet tried to curb Anna's passion for poetry, although she chose the composition of it for her own studies.
 Among the subjects he taught were theology and numeracy, how to read and appreciate poetry, and how to write and recite it, although these deviated from the conventional drawing-room accomplishments of the time.
 The omissions were also notable, including languages and science, although the girls could pursue them alone if they felt inclined.
 Nor was Anna unskilled in domestic matters.

 Among many literary figures Anna Seward conversed with was Sir Walter Scott, who later published her poetry posthumously.
-Also in her circle were the writers Thomas Day, Francis Noel Clarke Mundy, Sir Brooke Boothby and Willie Newton (the Peak Minstrel).
+Also in her circle were the writers Thomas Day, Francis Noel Clarke Mundy, Sir Brooke Boothby, Willie Newton (the Peak Minstrel) and Mary Martha Sherwood.
 She came to be seen as heading a coterie of regional poets, influenced by writers such as Thomas Whalley, William Hayley, Robert Southey, Helen Maria Williams, Hannah More and the Ladies of Llangollen.
 She was also involved in the Lunar Society in Birmingham, which would sometimes meet at their home.
 Both Darwin and Day belonged.
 Seward corresponded with other members such as Josiah Wedgwood and Richard Lovell Edgeworth.

 Between 1775 and 1781, Seward was a guest and participant at a much-mocked salon held by Anna Miller at Batheaston, near Bath.
 However, it was there that Seward's talent was recognised.
 Her work appeared in the yearbook of poems from the gatherings, a debt that Seward acknowledged in "Poem to the Memory of Lady Miller" (1782).